 Kids will more likely enjoy learning “hands on”, experiencing the wildlife and geology for themselves, touching different kinds of lava rock, swimming with endemic species, and learning about animals up close.

-Have the kids keep a photo or video journal, and log their daily activities in a creative way.
+Have the kids keep a photo or video journal, the best opportunity to enjoy family friendly cruises.

 |To find out which cruises are “family friendly” and specific activities and offerings of each boat, contact one of our professional trip advisors.
 You can start planning your family trip with our free trip planning service today!|